oumimsel/Fact_Checker2019-2020/README.md

 1. Download the project or clone the URL from the git

 2. Import the project in your IDE: In case you have downloaded the project, than choose to import from an existing project.
-The other      way is to import directly from the version control (git) and clone the git URL.
+The other      way is to import directly from the version control (git) and clone the git URL

 3. Build and run the application (Checker.java).